khalid-hussain/shaheen/chap15.md

 horse was loosening.
 Hassan took his horse closer and he put his hand around Tareef's back and pulled him onto his horse.

-While groaning Tareef said, "Take me to Moosa."
+While groaning Tareef said, "Take me to Musa."

 After passing through lush green gardens Hassan halted his horse at an iron gate of the four walls of an old house.
 A black slave peeped out of the iron